 If your case takes a hit from a forklift, the case panel can usually be replaced.
 Schedule a review of your damaged ATA case today — we want to keep your case in working order, even if we didn’t build it.

-When cleaning cases, never use solvent based cleaners, they can distort plastic laminates.
-Did you know simple all purpose cleaner is the best surface cleaner…
+When cleaning cases, never use solvent-based cleaners.
+They can distort plastic laminates.
+Did you know all-purpose cleaner is the best surface cleaner for cases?

-Some casters have grease fittings that can be revived with a little attention (Elbow Grease).
+Some casters have grease fittings that can be revived with a little attention (AKA, elbow grease).

-If a handle loses its spring or a latch stops latching, it is easy enough to drill them out and replace.
-Poorly working hardware can be a safety issue: grabbing clothes, other cases and even your staff!
-Take time to evaluate and eliminate.
+If a handle loses its spring or a latch stops latching, it’s easy to drill them out and replace them.
+Malfunctioning hardware can be a safety issue, snagging on clothes, other cases, and even your staff!
+Take the time to evaluate and eliminate.

-Never strap your cases in through handles…always make sure trucking company uses load bars.
+Never strap your cases in through the handle.
+Always make sure the trucking company uses load bars.

-If a flight case’s tongue and groove (locator/valence) ever gets damaged it can be repaired in most cases.
-This is the part of the case that allows the lid to close properly into the body of the case.
+In most instances, if a flight case’s tongue and groove (locator/valence) take damage, they can be repaired.
+This is the part of an ATA case that allows the lid to close properly.

-Have a periodic check done by ensuring there is no debris in the groove part.
-This will help the cases close properly.
+Periodically check for debris in the groove part.
+Cleaning out debris will help your case close properly.